 If there is a God, what gives?

 As with a desire to live, I have desires like hunger, thirst, sex, and more subtle desires like a desire for meaning and love.
 My temporal experiences tell me that food exists to sate my hunger, and water exists to quench my thirst.
 Sex exists to satisfy the urge for physical intimacy.
-I find meaning in various aspects of life and I have feelings of love, sometimes unrequited.
+I find meaning in various aspects of life and I have feelings of love – love that is sometimes unrequited.

-And there is the rub – like the desire for eternity that will be snubbed at oute deaths, none of these desires I have are ever completely satisfied.
-I am left wanting. .
+And there is the rub – like the desire for eternity that will be snubbed at our deaths, none of these desires I have are ever completely satisfied.
+I am left wanting.

 If I eat or drink, I will be hungry and thirsty again.
 If I have sex, I will desire it again, and as many times as I satisfy this desire, something else nags at me, suggesting that the physical pleasure I have had is not the thing I really want.
 I accumulate things, but there is always something else I want, something I “need”.
 For whatever meaning I find, it is never really enough, never really fulfilling the deepest longings I have.
 Love, as we commonly think of it, is fleeting at best.

 And in the end, this flawed, temporal life is meaningless if we all do is live and die.
 We may never truly be satisfied.
+The initial thrill or pleasure is never matched, the subsequent thrills or pleasures wane in intensity.
 We may never find the meaning and love we really long for.
 We can’t take any of the things we accumulate in this life beyond the grave.
 Justice goes unabated.
 Life isn’t fair.

 If none of the pleasures of this life ultimately satisfy, I might conclude that this life is ultimately meaningless; of God exists maybe it’s even a cruel joke or a fraud.
-In fact, this was the conclusion of the writer of Ecclesiastes (1:1, 8, 11)
+In fact, this seemed to be the conclusion of the writer of Ecclesiastes (1:1, 8, 11)

 Everything is meaningless.